devicehive/devicehive-arduino/DeviceHive/examples/Example1/README.md

 notifications when pin 12 changes its sate.
 You can test it by connecting/disconnecting +5V probe to PIN 12 to simulate LOW/HIGH states.

-Let’s take a closer look at the example:
+Let's take a closer look at the example:

-`REG_DATA` contains registration string which gives the device information to the gateway describing it’s capabilities: commands it can handle and notifications it can send.
+`REG_DATA` contains registration string which gives the device information to the gateway describing it's capabilities: commands it can handle and notifications it can send.

 *Describe how simple, struct and notifications are defined*.
 Please refer